-Looking to keep it low carb but more of a chocolate dessert person?
-Check out my Keto Chocolate Cheesecake Brownies!
-They combine two of the best desserts of all time into one low carb delectable treat.
+- Keto Chocolate Cheesecake Brownies combine two of the best desserts of all time into one low-carb delectable treat.

 This Blackberry Coconut Bake can be served as is or you can amp up the deliciousness by topping it with some whipped cream or make my no-cook keto ice cream while it is baking.

 It's served best piping hot when it's a pudding-like consistency you can scoop or straight from the fridge when it's cold and can be cut into slices.
 Now quit reading this and get to baking!

-Once again, my inabilty to name things in creative ways is evident.
+Once again, my inability to name things in creative ways is evident.
 But once again, I assure you, this Blackberry Coconut Bake is yummy.
 Share the link with your friends on Facebook or Pin to make it again soon.